colltoaction/colltoaction/README.md

 H!
 I'm Coll and I'm a full-time researcher and software engineer.

-I quit the industry after 10 years to dedicate full-time to contributing.
-This means I pick my own research topics and then develop the things I think programmers are missing.
+After 10 years in the industry and much work on the side I decided to dedicate full-time on my projects.
+I'm researching very abstract topics to develop the tools I wish I had all this time.

 I'm receiving donations to ensure sustainability of this project for the years to come.
 I want to be an independent open contributor and your help will have a big impact in my economy.